-On August 8, 2019, the Company closed its private placement offering of unsecured convertible notes for gross proceeds of \$142,500 from several parties, including a director and another related party of the Company.
-The loans are unsecured, carries an interest rate of 12% and is due in 1 year.
+On August 8, 2019, the Company closed its private placement offering of unsecured convertible notes for gross proceeds of \$142,500 from several parties, including two directors of the Company.
+The loans are unsecured, carry an interest rate of 12% and is due August 8, 2020.
 The loans are convertible into units at a price of \$0.20 per unit.
 Each unit consists of one common share and one share purchase warrant exercisable for 2 years.
 Each warrant may be exercised for one common share at a price of \$0.35 per share if exercised in the first year and \$0.60 per share if exercised in the second year.
 On August 8, 2020, the Company extended the convertible date of the notes for an additional 12 months.

 The initial fair value of the principal portion of the Convertible Debenture was determined using a market interest rate for an equivalent non-convertible instrument at the issue date.
 The principal portion is subsequently recognized on an amortized cost basis until extinguished on conversion or maturity.
 The remainder of the proceeds are allocated to the conversion option.
 On initial recognition, the unsecured convertible notes of \$142,500 were broken down into the following financial components: a financial liability of \$122,769 and an equity instrument of \$19,731.

 During the year ended December 31, 2020, the Company and investors mutually agreed to modify certain terms of the Convertible Debenture.
 The modifications were assessed to be substantial and therefore accounted for as an extinguishment of the original financial liabilities and recognition of a new financial liability.
-The Company recognized an extinguish loss of \$11,397 (2019 - \$Nil), a new equity portion of the modified convertible debentures of \$37,593 (2019 - \$19,731), and accretion expense of \$32,240 (2019 - \$13,672).
+The Company recognized an extinguish loss of \$11,397, a new equity portion of the modified convertible debentures of \$37,593, and accretion expense of \$32,240.

-Subsequent to the year ended December 31, 2020, the Company and investors mutually agreed to cancel their convertible notes.
-Two of the convertible note holders received the principal and interest payable on February 28, 2021, while the remaining holders all waived the interest payments.
+On February 28, 2021, the Company and investors mutually agreed to cancel their convertible notes.
+Two of the convertible note holders received the principal and interest payable on February 28, 2021, while the remaining holders all waived the interest payable and their initial investment was returned.
+The Company recognized an accretion expense of \$2,192 and reversed the equity portion of the convertible debentures of \$57,324, as the result, extinguish gain of \$52,450 has been recognized during the year ended December 31, 2021.

-Notes to the Financial Statements For the years ended December 31, 2020 and 2019 Expressed in Canadian dollars